lorikayman/RebisTheory/src/lib/rebis_theory.md

 Another explanation for those items can be based on the development of Isorans, marking establishment of Spiral Order or its precursor far earlier in their history, with symbol of a spiral already being a staple for its predecessors.

 Although it can be fitting, this does seem to align with current themes.
 Those themes are that of being a greater focus on Cradle and its inhabitants.
 For example the Equinox, which being on Cradle, but the theme of items relates to Isoran past.
-At the same time, as Almire will be explored as being a civilization of the same specie as Isorans, there's a very high possibility of different Isoran civilization being present near that time, one that invaded Almire and had witnesses Lord Vanaduke's actions first-hand. _If not for fire-themed items, raiders could very much fit to Isora rather than Cradle_, and this very reason seems to us as a relatively strong argument that there were other Isoran civilizations existing with Almire, of different culture and different location.
+At the same time, as Almire will be explored as being a civilization of the same species as Isorans, there's a very high possibility of different Isoran civilization being present near that time, one that invaded Almire and had witnesses Lord Vanaduke's actions first-hand. _If not for fire-themed items, raiders could very much fit to Isora rather than Cradle_, and this very reason seems to us as a relatively strong argument that there were other Isoran civilizations existing with Almire, of different culture and different location.

 Considering that the norse mythology is most prominent here, [Glacial prize Box](https://wiki.spiralknights.com/Glacial_Prize_Box) items must be examined in that relation.
 The topic of arctic region is highly important to a possible entities behind Undercorp's plot on Cradle, it is explored in the [nefarious imp and arctic plot section](#nefarious-imp-arctic-plot).